saeedkhaki92/text-generation-Trax/README.md

 ## Results

 I trained the model for about 2-3 hours on a GPU for 30 epochs and the model has learned to some extend the style of Hafez for writting poets.
-(You can take Fale Hazef using the model now HAHA)

 Some of the examle poems are: